obestwalter/i3configger/README.md

     $ i3configger select-next scheme

-will switch to the next theme (and wrap around to the first scheme)
+will switch to the next scheme (and wrap around to the first scheme)

 This is persisted in `.state.json`